On this site:

-Since the formation of the Bristol Slave Trade Action Group in 1996 Bristol has seen an astonishing transformation in that attitude.
+Since the formation of the Bristol Slave Trade Action Group in 1996 Bristol has seen a change in that attitude.

-We have been involved in supporting this change,
+We have been involved in supporting this development,

-- contributing research and assisting in the writing of information panels for the Georgian House Museum (1998, revised 2018)
+- researching and drafting information panels for the Georgian House Museum (1998 and the revised edition 2018)

 - assisting with the development of a Slave Trade Trail

-- producing the research used for the naming of Pero's Bridge in the Harbourside
+- producing the research used for the naming of Pero's Bridge in Bristol's Harbourside